robertdfrench/ifuncd-up/README.md

 actually implement IFUNC.
 They are in the best position to understand the tradeoffs, and there are tons of libc functions that benefit from CPU-specific implementations.
-I believe we should consider IFUNC to be an internal interface for glibc, and limit its use in other applications.
+I believe we should consider IFUNC to be an internal interface for glibc, and avoid its use in other applications.